 Then came the next phase of growth

 It didn’t take long for City Grounds to firmly establish its role as a premier online BMX retailer.
-The e-commerce side of business was so successful, in fact, that the team realized additional expertise and specialized technology would be needed to sustain continued growth.
+The e-commerce side of business was so successful, in fact, that the team realised additional expertise and specialised technology would be needed to sustain continued growth.

 That’s when the company turned to ChannelAdvisor Managed Services for Digital Marketing for assistance with Bing and Google advertising.